 In May, 2017, Maestro Hirai made a highly praised debut at prestigious Wiener Konzerthaus with Ensemble Wien Klang, which unanimously appointed him Principal Guest Conductor, starting from 2017-18 season.
 In October, he had such a rare honor to conduct his own “Ave Maria” in the official mass at St. Peter’s Basilica as well as to dedicate it to Pope Francis and the Vatican City.

 Also, he made his debut in the season inaugural concert of Roma Tre Orchestra at Palladium Theatre in Rome.
 Upon this success, Maestro Hirai made his debut at the prestigious Rossini Theatre (Pesaro) with Rossini Symphony Orchestra in May, 2019, which led to his immediate return engagements in Rome and Pesaro in 2020.
-In June, 2019, he has produced and conducted various concerts at Tokyo's newly-launched Hibiya Music Festival.
+Since June, 2019, he has produced and conducted various concerts every summer at Tokyo's newly-launched Hibiya Music Festival.
 In November, 2021, he was appointed Producer at Garba Hall, Tokyo and has already produced/performed more than 50 concerts per season as well as launched Nishi Shinjuku Music Festival.
 In 2022, Maestro Hirai made a successful tour in Italy with Rossini Symphony Orchestra and Roma Tre Orchestra.
 Since 1998, as a Co-founder, he frequently conducts the Czech Virtuosi Chamber Orchestra, now serving as Principal Guest Conductor.

 In 1997 he was the first prize-winner of the Sixth International Conducting Competition in Hradec Kralove (Czech Republic).
 In 2001 Mr. Hirai was chosen by Lorin Maazel as one of the ten promising conductors in Asia.